toothbrush/toothbrush.github.io/soapbox/2014-12-17-french-part1.md

 hypochondriac, or for any other reason), be sure that this will be taken as a direct personal affront.
 Every time.
 No such thing as getting used to foreigners and their idiosyncrasies[^2] ;).

+Anyway, even if you don't like touchy people, it's probably good for your microbial resistance to invade other people's airspace on a regular basis ;).

 [^1]: This is a whole other subject.
 Depending on my mood, i will either identify as anglophone or Dutch, whichever happens to be "better" in that situation.
 There is of course no hypocrisy in that.